 Penalty for a Rape Conviction in Georgia

-A person convicted of rape will be guilty of a felony.
+A person convicted of rape in Georgia will be guilty of a felony.
 If a defendant is convicted of rape by taking their case to trial, they can face either the death penalty, life in prison without parole, or a statutory minimum of 25 years in prison followed by lifetime probation.
 An experienced Georgia Rape Attorney can many times negotiate a punishment less than what is required by statute.

 In addition to prison, fines, or both, a person over 21 years of age that is convicted of rape must register as a sex offender with the state of Georgia for life.